 What To Stock Up On In September

-Watch for the clearance prices on hoses, garden hand tools, garden gloves, grass clippers, seeds, potting soil, and pots, a lot of pots!
-Look around your home for damaged garden tools, and replace them now.
+Watch for clearance prices on hoses, garden hand tools, gloves, grass clippers, seeds, potting soil, and pots—a lot of pots!
+Look around your home for damaged garden tools and replace them now.

 Gardening Supplies

-The stores are gearing up for the holidays, as in Halloween, Thanksgiving, and Christmas decorations.
-This is when I buy 10-12 garden glove sets for less than $1.00 each so I’ll be ready for some heavy-duty gardening next spring.
+The stores are gearing up for the holidays, including Halloween, Thanksgiving, and Christmas decorations.
+This is when I buy 10-12 garden glove sets for less than $1.00 each, so I’ll be ready for some heavy-duty gardening next spring.

 Grills and Meat

 This is the month to replace your barbecue if you think it’s time for a newer model.
-The stores want to clear them out to make room for fireplace units and portable heaters.
+The stores are clearing them out to make room for fireplace units and portable heaters.

 What To Stock Up On In September

-If you need ketchup, mustard, or relish, grab them while they’re marked down as well.
+If you need ketchup, mustard, or relish, grab them while they’re marked down.
 Stock up on the ones you need now and in the future.
-It’s a great month for a neighborhood party with the hot dogs, hamburger patties, buns, and steaks marked down big time.
+It’s a great month for a neighborhood party, with hot dogs, hamburger patties, buns, and steaks marked down big time.

 What To Stock Up On In September